Pantagrueliste/Amanuensis/README.md

 ---

 Amanuēsis is an application designed to accelerate normalization tasks in large historical corpora.
 It makes text-data more legible by expanding abbreviations and replacing unicode characters in a systematic and context-sensitve way.
-This type of pre-processing is instrumental to the digital analysis and manipulation of historical documents.
+This type of pre-processing is instrumental to subsequent digital analyses and manipulations.
 Amanuēsis is conceived to handle very large corpora rapidly, and is optimized to use the full potential of your multicore CPU.

 ## Features